Enter your work email

 It can be easy to confuse spend management with expense management, but they serve different purposes:

-Expense management, on the other hand, is primarily focused on tracking and reimbursing employee expenses, such as travel costs and meals during work trips.
+• Expense management is primarily focused on tracking and reimbursing employee expenses, such as travel costs and meals during work trips.
 Companies often track these costs via expense reports.

 Spend management offers visibility before money is spent, allowing for proactive control rather than reconciling purchases after they occur.